Complete Subset Averaging with Many Instruments: Introduction

-In this paper we propose a 2SLS estimator whose first stage is the equal-weight average over a complete subset with $k$ instruments among the total of $K$ instruments.
+In this paper, we propose a 2SLS estimator whose first stage is the equal-weighted average over a complete subset with $k$ instruments among the total of $K$ instruments.
 We call this estimator the \textit{complete subset averaging (CSA) 2SLS} estimator.
 Our approach differs from the important existing work in the many instruments literature: Unlike \citet{donald2001choosing}, the CSA-2SLS is based on model averaging in the first-stage rather than model selection and does not require ordering of the instruments; Unlike \citet{kuersteiner2010constructing}, it does not require weight estimation; Unlike \citet{okui2011instrumental}, it does not require to specify the main set of instruments a priori.

 The main theoretical contribution of this paper is three-fold.
 First, we derive the approximate MSE for our CSA-2SLS estimator by the \citet{nagar1959bias} expansion.
-It is technically challenging due to the fact that the average of non-nested projection matrices is not idempotent.
-In contrast, the existing literature usually assume nested models.
+It is technically challenging because the average of non-nested projection matrices is not idempotent.
+In contrast, the existing literature usually assumes nested models.
 The derived formula shows the bias-variance trade-off and some interesting features which will be discussed in detail in the following sections.
 Second, we generalize the approximate MSE formula when irrelevant instruments exist whose number grows as the sample size increases.
-The generalized formula shows a penalty term for the subset size $k$ which increases with the proportion of irrelevant instruments.
-This suggests that the choice of a smaller $k$ than otherwise would be desirable in the presence of irrelevant instruments.
+A penalty term decreasing with the subset size $k$ appears in the generalized formula, which suggests that the choice of a larger $k$ than otherwise would be desirable in the presence of irrelevant instruments.
 Third, we prove that the CSA-2SLS estimator with the subset size minimizing the sample approximate MSE is asymptotically optimal in the sense that it attains the lowest possible MSE among the class of the CSA-2SLS estimators with different subset sizes.
 Our optimality proof is based on \citet{li1987asymptotic} and \citet{whittle1960bounds}.